 When in doubt have someone call an ambulance to the scene.

 2. Take pictures and gather information:

 Anyone involved in a motor vehicle collision is obligated to stop and provide insurance information (Highway Traffic Act, s.
 200(1)(c)).
-Demand insurance information and take a picture of the driver’s license plate and ID while you wait for emergency services.
+Demand insurance information from the motorist that hit you and take a picture of the driver’s license plate and ID while you wait for emergency services.

 Take pictures of any damage to your bike, the other vehicle, your injuries, the scene, etc.

 If you cannot take pictures due to your injuries, ask witnesses/bystanders to help you.
 Get their information as well.